Child Dental Benefits Schedule

 Read more about telling us about change of circumstances.

-Check if you're eligible before you start your claim.
+Check if you're eligible to get the Child Dental Benefits Schedule before you start your claim.
 You can claim on certain dental services for your child.

 Before you start